Thursday 18 July 2019

 There is a risk that the high voltage applied to the dynamo winding will cause the insulation to break down.
 The winding needs to be dry but the insulation may have deteriorated over time so applying a high voltage to the winding may cause it to fail.

 I have not carried out this procedure at high voltage consequently but I have tried the procedure at a lower voltage inconclusively and have suggested a method below.
 It is most likely that the insulation will withstand high voltage if it is dry and has not disturbed but the very old enamel on the copper wire is brittle and flakes off if the wire is moved.
-Enamelled copper wire in anything made after about 1950-1960 is much better and retains flexibility.
+Enamelled copper wire in anything made after about 1950 is much better and retains flexibility and the insulation is made with one of a range of high temperature plastics rather than a glass based enamel.

 AL-0030-02B S1 is closed briefly then opened to re-magnetise the dynamo.
 When S1 is closed the current starts to rise in the dynamo winding represented by L1, 5.5H (measured and calculated roughly) and R1, 5Ω (measured).
 D1 prevents the circuit from creating a high voltage (back EMF), arcing which will hurt you and damage the dynamo's insulation.